mchaudhary22/I2GDS2024/micro_g2/README.md

 ## Packages information
 Ensure the following packages are installed and loaded:
+- For creating scatter plot:
   -  `phyloseq`: For handling and analyzing microbiome data, specifically designed for ecological and genomic data formats.
 We need this for reading `phyloseq` object (.rds files in `r_studio/data`)
   - `ggplot2`: For creating complex and customizable visualizations using the Grammar of Graphics.
   - `vegan`: For ecological data analysis, offering tools for diversity analysis, ordination, and statistical analysis.
 We need this for beta diversity ordination analysis.
+- For creating heatmap:
+  - `pheatmap`: For creating heatmaps with additional customization options for annotating rows and columns, adjusting color schemes, clustering, and scaling.
+It simplifies the process of generating visually informative heatmaps from data matrices.
+  - `reshape2`: For transforming data between wide and long formats, which is often necessary for preparing data for visualization or analysis.
+It includes functions like melt (to reshape data from wide to long format) and dcast (to go from long to wide format), making it easier to manipulate data frames.

 > [!NOTE]
 > You can install a package using code like the example below.
 Here’s how to install `phyloseq`: